WHAT ARE YOU LOOKING FOR?

 Intake:Fall & Spring

-Archaeology & Geography study past human cultures and societies through the analysis of material remains.
+The major in archeology and geography explores the study of past human cultures and societies through the analysis of material remains.
 It is the interpretation of these artifacts that help us understand our past, allowing us to learn more about ourselves today.

 Learn various aspects of archaeological interpretation and have the opportunity to put them into practice in the field and in the laboratory.
 Combine the theoretical and methodological approaches of the discipline to give you a balanced and in-depth look at the subject.